ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - can be suspended while it waits for another call to complete
     - they can call other functions
     - made up of
-        - client
+        - client: the original function that gets triggered, generally starts the orchestrator
-        - orchestrator
+        - orchestrator: the traffic cop, makes sure the activities run in the right order
-        - activities
+        - activity: basic unit of work in a function

 ### Azure storage accounts